To create an automation, the first thing you need to have is an audience created.

 5 Indicates an "action"

-Click on the "+" circular button and add select an "action": Email, Wait, Condition or Action.
+Click the circular "+" button and select a step: Email, SMS, Wait, Condition, Go to step or Action.

 Once a contact has completed an automation, their status changes to "completed," which means they will not go through that flow again, even if new steps or actions are added to the automation later.